yourvivian/small-wins/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I encountered challenges with the comment feature and CSS styling.

 ## License